KhilfiKhairulAmin/USCS22-Campus-Bulletin/README.md

 2. If you don't have VS Code, download using the link [here](https://code.visualstudio.com/).
 3. If you don't have Git Bash, download using the link [here](https://git-scm.com/downloads/win).
 4. Once VS Code and Git Bash is setup, open VS Code.
-5. In the terminal section, open a new terminal by pressing the `+` button and selecting `Git Bash`.
+5. In the terminal section of VS Code, open a new terminal by pressing the `+` button and selecting `Git Bash`.
 6. Copy and paste this command `cd "path/to/USCS22-INTEC-Insider"` into the terminal.
 Replace the `path/to/` with the path to this project folder.
 7. Paste the command `./run.sh` into the terminal to run the app.